rgandsam/magento-1.x-cert/Magento.md

  ####Describe the role and hierarchy of setup objects in Magento

  All setup objects extend `Mage_Core_Model_Resource_Setup`.
 The role of a setup object is to create/modify the structure of the database.
+There is also a catalog and eav setup resource.
+The catalog setup resource is necessary when you want to write to the catalog_eav_attribute table.

  ???ASK JOSEPH